-As a digital marketing agency, we get asked whether online reviews are important to their business.
+As a digital marketing agency in Charleston, SC, we get asked whether online reviews are important to their business.
 We’ve noticed that many businesses are reluctant to manage customer reviews on business review sites because they don’t want to end up receiving negative online business reviews.
 We’ve also noticed that some businesses simply have unmanaged online reviews across multiple business review websites.
 The business isn’t responding to any reviews and is signaling that the business doesn’t care enough about its customers.

 Unfortunately, any business that ignores online reviews is missing out and hurting their business through inaction because online reputation drives conversion.
 That’s why, in this article, we’ll explain why online reviews are VERY important, how to easily get more positive online reviews for your business and the best and easiest way to manage your online reviews.